 The team has received DNA samples from Sultan Suleiman's living descendants in hopes of finding a match with any human remains found at the site.

 Dr. Pap's discovery has resulted in a media blitz.
-In addition, documentaries and exhibits, reignited interest in the famed Sultan and shining a spotlight on the small Hungarian town.
+In addition, documentaries and exhibits have reignited interest in the famed Sultan and shined a spotlight on the small Hungarian town.
 The professor remains humble but passionate about his research, "Documentaries and exhibitions are physical examples of hard work and something that we can be proud of."

 Both Pécs and Sigetvár receive a small stream of Turkish visitors each year, but there is potential for the southern Hungarian towns to become significant tourist destinations for Turkish and foreign history-enthusiasts.

 A university city, Pécs has a present day population of about 145,000 people, consisting of mostly Catholics, but there is also a significant Protestant community.
 Additionally, about 300 Sunni Muslims, mostly immigrants or faculty at the university, reside in Pécs.